DiscoMouse/cowrie-graph/README.md

         ```bash
         cp config.example.json config.json
         ```
-    * Edit `config.json` and enter your MySQL database connection details.
-Ensure the `geo_db_path` points to your `.mmdb` file.
+    * Edit `config.json` and enter the MySQL database connection details for the dedicated user you created.

 4.  **Run the Application:**
     ```bash
     go run ./cmd/web
     ```
     The server will start on `http://localhost:8080`.
-The first time it runs, it will automatically create the `ip_intelligence` table in your database.

 ---